II Gymnasium Split

-II Gymnasium Split (II. gimnazija Split), also known as "Druga gimnazija" is a public high school located in Split, Croatia.
+IInd Gymnasium Split (II. gimnazija Split), also known as "Druga gimnazija" ('Second Gymnasium') is a public high school located in Split, Croatia.
 It specializes in modern languages.

 Programs

 In Croatia, grades are restarted upon entering high school, so the grades are 1st-4th.
 Next to the name of the subject is shown how many classes of the subject there are per week in each grade.